BugerDread/cryptoticker-esp32-c3/README.md

 ```
 idf.py -p /dev/ttyUSB0 build flash monitor
 ```
-- wait until build and flash is finished, serial monitor will be started (press CTRL + ] to quit it) when flashing finished and your new ticker will boot up
+- wait until build and flash is finished, serial monitor will be started when flashing is finished and your new ticker will boot up (press CTRL + ] to quit the monitor)